 This course has been developed for those who are currently working as special educational needs coordinators (SENCOs) and is mandatory for all SENCOs appointed since 2008.
 This course will enable you to meet the learning outcomes as prescribed by the government.

-You learn to lead, develop and evaluate inclusive cultures, systems and approaches to education.
+You about skills and approaches to leadership; and to develop and evaluate inclusive cultures, systems and approaches to education.
 These new skills help you to make a difference in your school and to the wellbeing, participation and achievement of children and young people who have special educational needs and disabilities.

-You reflect on, analyse and respond to current issues of practice through professional learning in the workplace and you are supported by experienced local special educational needs and disability (SEND) professionals.
+You reflect on, analyse and respond to current issues of practice through professional learning in the workplace and you are supported by experienced local special educational needs and disability (SEND) professionals as well as a mentor in your own school.

 • a critical understanding of the values, principles and dilemmas of inclusive practices and policies